 What Does SE Mean in Shoes?
-A Complete Guide (with Pictures)
+(Top SE Examples)

 “SE sneakers, SE shoes, or SE cleats”

-Here I will talk about SEs in detail, also highlighting a few popular examples, and much more.
-So, take out your notebook and let’s get started.
+Here I will talk about SE shoes in detail, also discussing what SE means in shoes.
+So, put on your glasses (or don’t, just suit yourself!), and let’s get started.

-First things first, What does SE mean in shoes?
+First things first, what is SE in shoes?

 Here’s a bunch of other special editions you may recall: